jshirk/jshirk-hugo/content/blog/2025-05-12-hedonic-treadmill.md

 Food is good!
 But food is bad if we think it will fill the hole in our heart instead of just the emptiness of our stomach.

+Over 2,500 years before the invention of treadmills, the prophet Jeremiah named the cycle we’re still stuck in:

+> For my people have committed two evils:
+> They have forsaken me, the fountain of living waters,
+> and hewed out cisterns for themselves—
+> broken cisterns that can hold no water.
+> — Jeremiah 2:13

+God’s people walked away from the source of life and tried to find their own complete satisfaction in all the wrong places.
+Their homemade cisterns were busted beyond repair and couldn’t hold a drop to satisfy their deepest longings.
+We do the same thing today, chasing satisfaction in things that were never designed to deliver it.

-The real problem with the hedonic treadmill?
+The real problem with the hedonic treadmill, no matter what era we're living in?
 We try to make *proximate* things into *ultimate* things.
 ## How Do We Unplug This Treadmill?

 The reason I love the term "hedonic treadmill" is because you have to keep moving as things speed up.
 More of this, more of that.
 Amazon boxes piling up in a corner of your home.
 This vacation.
 That achievement.